panzerdp/dmitripavlutin.com/content/posts/098-everything-about-null/index.md

 };
 ```

-But there are situations when for some reason an object cannot be created.
-In such a case JavaScript provides a special value `null` &mdash; which indicates a missing object.
+But there are situations when an object cannot be created.
+For such cases, JavaScript provides a special value `null` &mdash; which indicates a missing object.

 ```javascript
 let myObject = null;
 ```

-In this post, you will learn about `null` value in JavaScript: its meaning, how to detect `null`, understand the difference between `undefined` and `null`.
+In this post, you'll learn everything about `null` in JavaScript: its meaning, how to detect it, the difference between  `null` and `undefined`, and why using `null` extensively creates code maintenance difficulties.

 ```toc
 ```

-## 1. What is *null*
+## 1. The concept of *null*

-Here's what the JavaScript [specification](https://tc39.es/ecma262/#sec-null-value) says about `null`:
+The JavaScript [specification](https://tc39.es/ecma262/#sec-null-value) says about `null`:

 > `null` is a primitive value that represents *the intentional absence of any object value*.

 If you see `null` (either assigned to a variable or returned by a function), then at that place should have been an object, but for some reason, an object wasn't created.

-For example, the function `greetObject()` creates greeting objects, but also can return `null` when an object cannot be created:
+For example, the function `greetObject()` creates objects, but also can return `null` when an object cannot be created:

 ```javascript{3}
 function greetObject(who) {